Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf0_preword.md

 Level 2
   Distinctions of women's fashion
-    Hmm why woman label shirt different than man label shirt Levl 3
+    Hmm why woman label shirt different than man label shirt Level 3
-  Disctions of different clothing cuts and fabrics
+  Distinctions of different clothing cuts and fabrics
     In particular how they work with different body types Level 4
   Niche categories